 My first month or two of freelancing went surprisingly well.
 I emailed people to let them know that I was working as a freelance food and travel photographer around Chicago and would be available full-time moving forward.
 The work trickled in.

 It may have been beginners luck because things quickly dried up.
-The rollercoaster like existence of working for myself became crystal clear.
+The rollercoaster like existence of working for myself came into focus.
 When I was working and freelancing on the side, I always had my job to fall back on so I never paid much attention to marketing or pitching.
 Things came my way and I decided whether or not I was interested.
-Now, as a full time photographer, I didn’t have a job to fall back on and suddenly realized that I also didn’t have the marketing or pitching skills to keep myself steadily busy.
+Now, as a full time photographer, I didn’t have a job to fall back on and I realized that I also didn’t have the marketing or pitching skills to keep myself steadily busy.
 It was a stressful realization.

 Summer was supposed to be the busiest season for photographers and instead my first summer was painfully slow.
 Very quickly, the worst case scenario of failure seemed very feasible.
-When I decided to make the jump I had saved up enough to get through about 6 months but I could very clearly see myself getting to the bottom of that well.
+When I decided to make the jump I had saved up enough to get through about 6 months but I saw myself quickly hitting the bottom of that well.

 Also, to be totally transparent, I got a lot of help during this time.
 It drives me into a slight tizzy when artists, writers and photographers omit the parental support or family inheritance that kept them afloat during hard times from their stories of success.
 My savings might have gotten me through my struggle phase but my husband, Eli, and I got hit with 2 unexpected tax bills that wiped us out for a little bit and we had to lean on our parents financially for a month.
 I felt extremely grateful and fortunate for the support but also totally sheepish that I needed it.
 We got through it and are in a much better place now.